PrefectHQ/prefect/docs/README.md

 ---

 ## What is Prefect?
-Prefect is a workflow management system designed for modern data infrastructures.
+Prefect is a workflow management system designed for modern infrastructures: it reimagines data engineering for the data science era.

+Read the [docs](/introduction.html); get the [code](https://github.com/prefecthq/prefect); ask us [anything](mailto:help@prefect.io)!

+## License
+Prefect is alpha software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
+By viewing or using the code or documentation, you are agreeing to the [alpha software end user license agreement](/license.html).

 ## Examples